 With a view to showing how buying second-hand can yield “gems”, pieces that are rare or have become even rarer, but also that the world of fashion has rallied around the event, the entire feature is adorned with a golden finish, a nod to a certain type of advertising and presentation in the world of luxury goods.

 This gold finish also enables one to identify the added scenography in the “empty shop”, so that it stands out from pre-existing architectural features.

-The support of leading designers, but equally the desire to feature the original and somewhat exclusive aspect of certain second hand pieces, both encouraged us to put a new twist on the brand identity of exclusive luxury brands in favour of Oxfam by playing with their logo on the glass façade of the shop.
+The support of leading designers, but equally the desire to feature the original and somewhat exclusive aspect of certain second-hand pieces, both encouraged us to put a new twist on the brand identity of exclusive luxury brands in favor of Oxfam by playing with their logo on the glass façade of the shop.

 With respect to the name given to the exhibition space design, “La fabbrica del valore”, it is in Italian to evoke a certain vision of the world of fashion.
 It also makes reference, by playing on the name “La fabbrica del vapore”, to an exhibition space in Milan well known to fashionistas and design enthusiasts.

 Surprise everyone by telling the story of the recovery and transformation of collected donations.
 All by using a maximum of existing products and raw materials to produce an exhibition space design.